balusena/kubernetes-for-devops/08-Kubernetes Namespaces/Kubernetes Namespaces.md

 multiple resources across various applications, there needs to be a way to organize them for various reasons.
 This organization can be achieved by using namespaces.

+Namespaces are a way to organize a cluster into virtual sub-clusters.
+We will create our resources in these namespaces instead of placing everything in a single namespace.
+A cluster can support any number of namespaces, and each namespace is logically separated from the others, but they can still communicate with each other.